(Full time) 2020 start

 Course content

-Core modules in Semester 1 will lay the foundations of the programme by giving you an understanding of the key topics of algorithms and systems programming.
+In the first half of the year, you’ll study core modules which will lay the foundations of the programme by giving you an understanding of the key topics of algorithms and systems programming.

 From there you’ll have the chance to tailor your studies to suit your own preferences.
-You’ll choose from a wide range of optional modules on diverse topics such as cloud computing, image analysis, machine learning, semantic technologies and developing mobile apps.
+You’ll choose from a wide range of optional modules on diverse topics such as cloud computing, blockchain technologies, machine learning, data mining and text analytics.

-Over the summer months you’ll also work on your research project.
+During the second half of the year, over the summer months, you’ll also work on your research project.
 This gives you the chance to work as an integral part of one of our active research groups, focusing on a specialist topic in computer science and selecting the appropriate research methods.

 Course structure